robertorosero/pyhtonmig/Doc/library/os.rst

 .. function:: lstat(path)

    Like :func:`stat`, but do not follow symbolic links.
-This is an alias for :func:`stat` on platforms that do not support symbolic links, such as Windows.
+This is an alias for :func:`stat` on platforms that do not support symbolic links.

+   .. versionchanged:: 3.2
+      Added support for Windows 6.0 (Vista) symbolic links.

 .. function:: mkfifo(path[, mode])